Skip to main content

 How To Save My Life

-How To Save My Life , oil, acrylic and oil pastel on canvas, 2023 I was watching a music video on YouTube.
+I was watching a music video on YouTube.
 It was recently released by Nigerian Afrobeats music star, Asake.
 The title of the song is Yoga, and in it he sang about being in a meditative space, focusing on the right energies and people, and discarding draining ones.
-There was a particular scene in the video which arrested my attention and I felt I just needed to paint it and visually reinterpret in my own way.
+There was a particular scene in the video which arrested my attention; I felt I just needed to paint it and visually reinterpret in my own way.
 I took a screenshot of it.
 Here it is: I decided to reimagine the space around the subject as a dark one, one in which the essence of the subject had a stronger chance to be felt.
-We all live in a world that's tumultuous, but we need to take a stance of observation wherein we perceive all the tumult as dark and we see ourselves as the salt and light in a bland, dark world mired in confusion.
+We all live in a tumultuous world, but we need to take a stance of observation wherein we perceive all the tumult as dark, and we see ourselves as the salt and light in a bland, dark world mired in confusion.
 The stars in my composition speak to the positive guiding influences in this bleak world.
-We are stars that bl
+We are stars that blaze i n light, and light recognizes light in the midst of darkness and chaos. ...

 The artist and the muse(s)